1. Secure Boot

 secure_config

-In the displayed window select the target family of devices.
+Next you’ll be asked to select the target family of devices.
 This should be the DA1496x-00.
-Then click OK.
+Select 1 (and press ‘Enter’)

-Next, you will be prompted to select if the secure boot feature should be enabled.
-To continue select Yes.
+Next, you will be prompted to select if the secure boot feature should be enabled or not.
+To continue select (Y)es.

 product_keys.xml